jyxi7676/STtools/doc/readme3.md

 Step 4 bins the DGE into simple square gridded data and collapses the reads counts within each grid.
 A new DGE is generated and spatial information is updated with the center of each bin.
 This step outputs a RDS file with collapsed barcodes and spatial information.
 ### *input*
 * --STtools: Path to STtools package.
 If not given, the current working directory is used.
-* --lane-tiles:(updated)Lane and tiles that the users are interested, for exaample: 1_2106 are lane 1 and tile 2106.
+* --lane-tiles:Lane and tiles that the users are interested, for exaample: 1_2106 are lane 1 and tile 2106.
 Multiple lane and tiles should be separated by comma.
-For instance: --lane-tiles 1_2106, 2_2106, 1_2107.
+For instance: --lane-tiles 1_2106, 2_2106, 1_2107. **Required**
-* --layout: (updated) User can have a customized arrangment of lanes and tiles, and --layout is the path to the file.
+* --layout: User can have a customized arrangment of lanes and tiles, and --layout is the path to the file.
 Please click [layout](./fileformats.md) for the input format.
-* --order: (updated) How the lane and tiles are stacked when --layout is not given.
+* --order: How the lane and tiles are stacked when --layout is not given.
 If order is 'top' then the --lane-tiles will be ordered in increasing order and stacked in 2 rows.
 If order is 'bottom', they will be ordered in a decreasing order.

-* --tiles: Tiles that the user is insterested in.
-Multiple tile numbers need to be separated by comma.
-For example: --tiles 2106,2107,2108. **Required**.
 * --binsize: The size of the square grids side.
 By default, it is set to 300 units.
 * --DGEdir: Path to the digital expression matrix. **Required**
 * --spatial: Path to the txt file of spatial coordinates. **Required**
-* --nrow: (to be updates in the script)number of rows when generating the super tile.
-If not give, we assume there is only one tile, and nrow=1. (need to modify how to stack the tiles)
-* --ncol: (to be updated in the script) number of cols when generating the super tile.
-If not give, we assume there is only one tile, and ncol=1.
 * --outdir: Path to output files.
-If not given, using current working directory
+If not given, using current working directory.
 ### *code*
 ```sh
 ## $STHOME indicates the path to the directory of STtools repository